European Affair - GOEA18

 You’ll also see the legendary Bridge of Sighs, which appears on many a postcard or picture of Venice and connects the old prison to the interrogation rooms in the Doge’s Palace.

-Example: Idea Hotel Roma Z3, Hotel Cristoforo Colombo
+Hotel: Idea Hotel Roma Z3, Hotel Cristoforo Colombo or similar

 DAY 4 – Tuesday Rome – Vatican – Arrezzo